nicholasdille/professional-powershell/pipelines.md

 ## Objects on the pipeline (2)

-By using an parameter alias, you can retrieve a different property:
+By using a parameter alias, you can retrieve a different property:

 ```powershell
 function Do-Something